-This section describes the exact behavior of font handling of the rendering engine.
-It is rather technical and it is not required to be understood in order to properly use the software.
+This section describes how the rendering engine handles fonts.
+It is rather technical and it is not required to be understood to use the software.

-The following steps are performed sequentially in the search of a font.
-If a font is found, the search is stopped; otherwise the next step is performed.
+The following steps are performed sequentially when searching for a font.
+If a font is found, the search is stopped; otherwise, the next step is performed.